camunda-community-hub/camunda-platform-7-graphql/README.md

 E.g. if you are using Tomcat you can add them to catalina.properties.<br>

 If authentication is switched on (Basic or JWT) the Camunda GraphQL Server expects an Authorization-Header in the client request.<br>
-GraphiQL clients let you define these request headers, e.g. the [graphiql-app](https://github.com/skevy/graphiql-app) has a link _Edit HTTP headers_, see screenshots below.<br>
+GraphQL clients let you define these request headers, e.g. the [graphiql-app](https://github.com/skevy/graphiql-app) has a link _Edit HTTP headers_, see screenshots below.<br>

 Basic Authentication